crucialniccur/A-Tourists-Guide/README.md

 # A-Tourists-Guide

 ### What is it?
-This is a web application, built to <span style="background:#fdbfff">help guide tourists</span> and help them choose where to visit.
+This is a light web application, built to help guide tourists and help them choose where to visit.
-The <span style="background:#affad1">user types in the county name in a search input field</span> and on submitting, an image and some info relevant to it are displayed for the user.
+The user types in the county name in a search input field and on submitting, an image and some info relevant to it are displayed for the user.
+It aims to help user choose a place of interest.

 ---
 ### Technologies used
-The backend id hosted on <span style="background:#affad1">render</span> while the <span style="background:#d3f8b6">live page</span> website is hosted in [githubpages](https://crucialniccur.github.io/A-Tourists-Guide/).
+The backend id hosted on render while the live page website is hosted in [githubpages](https://crucialniccur.github.io/A-Tourists-Guide/).

-<span style="background:#fdbfff">Here is the link to the live page</span> ;
+Here is the link to the live page ;
 	 [Link to live page](https://crucialniccur.github.io/A-Tourists-Guide/).

 ---